nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 Only a few people understand the complex mathematical algorithms behind machine learning.
 History learns that implementing an algorithms into software correctly has proven to be very complex and difficult.
 When you use FOSS machine learning software you have one large advantage over commercial 'black-box' software: You can inspect the software of ask some agency to provide a quality audit.

-The last years there is a continuous growth of open machine learning tools and frameworks.Determining which toolkits are good enough for your business case is not trivial.
+The recent years there is a continuous growth of open machine learning tools and frameworks.Determining which toolkits are good enough for your business case is not trivial.

 A simple checklist to start with this challenge: